SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks: Discussion

 \section{Discussion}

-\textbf{Skills close procedural gaps.} Skills are most helpful when success depends on concrete procedures and verifier-facing details (steps, constraints, sanity checks), rather than broad conceptual knowledge.
-We observe large gains on domains with specialized workflows or brittle formats, and smaller or negative effects when models already have strong priors and the Skill adds overhead or conflicts.
+\textbf{Skills close procedural gaps.} \looseness=-1 Skills are most helpful when success depends on concrete procedures and verifier-facing details (steps, constraints, sanity checks), rather than broad conceptual knowledge.
+Gains are largest for specialized workflows or brittle formats, and smaller or negative when models already have strong priors or the Skill adds overhead.

-\textbf{Harnesses mediate Skills use.} Skills efficacy depends not only on Skills quality but also on how the harness implements Skills.
-Some harnesses reliably retrieve and use Skills, while others frequently acknowledge Skills content but proceed without invoking them.
+\textbf{Harnesses mediate Skills use.} \looseness=-1 Skills efficacy depends not only on Skills quality but also on harness implementation.
+Some harnesses reliably retrieve and use Skills, while others acknowledge Skills content but proceed without invoking it.
 Structured interfaces can also introduce long-trajectory failure modes (e.g., format drift), reducing the influence of early-injected Skills.
-This motivates evaluating Skills under multiple harnesses rather than treating “with Skills” as a single condition.
+This motivates evaluating Skills under multiple harnesses rather than treating ``with Skills'' as a single condition.

-\textbf{Implications for Skills authoring.} Our analysis suggests that concise, stepwise guidance with at least one working example is often more effective than exhaustive documentation; overly long Skills definitions can increase context burden without improving decisions.
-Modular Skills also appear to compose better on multi-part tasks, and Skills should explicitly match harness constraints (e.g., repeated format reminders for JSON-only protocols).